hscrocha/CodeClonesActivity/README.md

 ## Task 2: Automated Small Scale Clone Detection (10 min)

 Let's use an automated tool for duplicate detection, [Dude](http://wettel.github.io/dude.html).
 This tool uses line similarity to find clones.
-Now, we will use Dude to detect clones on the ```ShortCodeExample/DuplicationSuspect.java''' file.
+Now, we will use Dude to detect clones on the `ShortCodeExample/DuplicationSuspect.java` file.

 Download and execute Dude.
 Since it is a java executable, Dude should run on any platform with a JVM.
-On the main interface, click on the "Home/House" icon (or menu 'Search' -> 'Set starting directory') and select the folder with ```ShortCodeExample'''.
+On the main interface, click on the "Home/House" icon (or menu 'Search' -> 'Set starting directory') and select the folder with `ShortCodeExample`.
 Make sure there are no other files in this folder otherwise Dude will also try to detect clones on them.
 Then click on the 'Search' icon (or menu 'Search' -> 'Search').

 Questions:
 - How easy was to use this tool?